post-self/post-self.github.io/about/universe.md

 * `blithe` --- most common among Dispersionistas, this merge strategy relies on a recursive algorithm which attempts to merge the entirety of instances' sensoria while producing as few conflicts as possible (conflicts, obviously undesirable, tend to lead to neurological sequelae that can cause an instance to crash).
 There are two primary substrategies which help in automatically resolving conflicts:
     * `theirs` --- when encountering a conflict, the conflicting portion of the halted instance's state is kept.
     * `ours` --- when encountering a conflict, the conflicting portion of the base instance's state is kept.

+### Exocortices

+Exocortices began as ways to store data in an easily accessible fashion for perusal later --- basically cellphones accessible through a neuro interface --- but the concept later transitioned into memory modules that weren't active until accessed directly.
+Things you could forget until deciding (or instructed) to remember.